 Under tax treaties, business profits are exclusively taxable in State where the taxpayer carrying on the business is resident.
 However, where the business is carried on in the other Contracting State through a permanent establishment, such a State is entitled to tax the profits attributable to the permanent establishment and the State of residence is required to relieve the resulting (juridical) double taxation.
 This approach of dividing taxing rights between the two treaty States implies two steps: (i) ascertaining the existence of a permanent establishment and (ii) determining the profits attributable to it.
 The latter step presents significant theoretical and practical issues, due to the somewhat puzzling wording of the treaty provisions on business profits.
-The purpose of this present lecture is to analyze these issues and to discuss the actions recently taken by the OECD to tackle them.
+The purpose of this present lecture is to analyze these issues and to discuss the actions taken by the OECD in 2010 to tackle them.

 Instructor: Hans Pijl

 Monday 20 July

 Introduction to the arm’s length principle and transfer pricing methods

 The arm’s length principle is the international standard set by the OECD to determine the transfer prices in intragroup situations.
 In the last decade, the new organizational models adopted by MNEs and the different kind of transactions arising led the OECD to launch new projects in order to fine-tune the 1995 Guidelines with the current economic scenario.
 This day firstly focuses on the milestones of the arm’s length principle, its recent developments, and why it is still, as confirmed by the recent OECD report on Base Erosion and Profit Shifting, a hot topic for MNEs.
 Moreover, the application and the main characteristics of the traditional transaction methods and transactional profit methods is addressed by under both a theoretical and practical perspective.

 Instructors: Francesco Giuliano Parlatore & Matteo Viani